Masses of magnetized pseudoscalar and vector mesons in an extended NJL model: the role of axial vector mesons: Introduction

-Regarding the explicit calculation, as shown in previous works~\cite{Coppola:2018vkw,Coppola:2019uyr,Carlomagno:2022arc, Coppola:2018ygv,Coppola:2019wvh}, one has to deal with the meson wavefunctions that arise as solutions of the equations of motion in the presence of the external magnetic field (which we assume to be static and uniform).
-In particular, in the case of charged mesons, it is seen that one-loop level calculations involve the presence of Schwinger phases that induce a breakdown of translational invariance in quark propagators~\cite{GomezDumm:2023owj}.
-As a consequence, the corresponding meson polarization functions are not diagonal for the standard plane wave states; one should describe meson states in terms of wavefunctions characterized by a set of quantum numbers that include the Landau level $\ell$.
-In addition, it is important to care about the regularization of ultraviolet divergences, since the presence of the external magnetic field can lead to spurious results, such as unphysical oscillations of physical observables~\cite{Allen:2015paa,Avancini:2019wed}.
+As for the model specifications, it is important to care about the regularization of ultraviolet divergences, since the presence of the external magnetic field can lead to spurious results, such as unphysical oscillations of physical observables~\cite{Allen:2015paa,Avancini:2019wed}.
 As in previous works~\cite{Carlomagno:2022inu,Carlomagno:2022arc}, we use the so-called magnetic field independent regularization (MFIR) scheme~\cite{Menezes:2008qt,Avancini:2015ady,Avancini:2016fgq,Coppola:2018vkw}, which has been shown to be free from these oscillations; moreover, it is seen that within this scheme the results are less dependent on model parameters~\cite{Avancini:2019wed}.
 Concerning the effective coupling constants of the model, we consider both the case in which these parameters are kept constant and the case in which they show some explicit dependence on the external magnetic field.
 This last possibility, inspired by the magnetic screening of the strong coupling constant occurring for a large magnetic field~\cite{Miransky:2002rp}, has been previously explored in effective models~\cite{Ayala:2014iba,Farias:2014eca,Ferreira:2014kpa,Endrodi:2019whh, Sheng:2021evj} in order to reproduce the inverse magnetic catalysis effect observed at finite temperature LQCD calculations.

 The paper is organized as follows.
 In Sec.~\ref{sect2a} we introduce the magnetized extended NJL-like lagrangian to be used in our calculations, as well as the expressions of the relevant mean field quantities to be evaluated, such as quark masses and chiral condensates.
 In Sec.~\ref{sec:M0} and~\ref{chargedmes} we present the formalisms used to obtain neutral and charged meson masses, respectively, in the presence the magnetic field.
 In Sec.~\ref{sec:Num} we present and discuss our numerical results, while in Sec.~\ref{sec:conclu} we provide a summary of our work, together with our main conclusions.
 We also include several appendices to provide some technical details of our calculations.